Ronnie Musgrove: Lieutenant governor

 In 1995 Musgrove ran as the Democratic candidate for the office of lieutenant governor of Mississippi, facing one-term Republican incumbent Eddie Briggs.
 Briggs refused to debate his opponent, and Musgrove accused him of hypocrisy for not releasing his tax returns when he had demanded the same of Brad Dye, whom he had defeated four years prior.
 Briggs also distanced himself from Republican Kirk Fordice's gubernatorial reelection campaign due to personal differences between the two.

 On November 7, the election was held and Musgrove won, taking 52 percent of the vote.
 He was sworn-in as lieutenant governor on January 4, 1996.
 In an attempt to contrast himself from his predecessor, he began his tenure by indicating he was open to cooperation with Governor Fordice.
 As lieutenant governor, Musgrove was an ex officio member of the Joint Legislative Budget Committee, chairing it in 1999.
 His service on the board allowed him to garner significant experience in budgeting.

 Shortly after being elected lieutenant governor, Musgrove was seriously injured in a car accident while traveling on official state business.
 After Fordice was gravely injured in a car accident, Musgrove served as acting governor from November 7 to December 17, 1996.
 While serving in an acting capacity in Fordice's absence, Musgrove limited his activities to signing proclamations, processing extraditions, declaring weather-related emergencies and making appointments recommended by Fordice's staff.
 At the time, Musgrove was quoted as saying, "When we're confronted by these types of matters, politics has to be put on the back burner and we have to do the right thing."

-After taking office, Musgrove named blacks to chair several Senate committees, including those concerning the judiciary, constitution, elections, and universities and colleges.
+After taking office, Musgrove named Black senators to chair several Senate committees, including those concerning the judiciary, constitution, elections, and universities and colleges.

 Differences later emerged between Fordice and Musgrove over the latter's support of public education.
 After the governor vetoed the Mississippi Adequate Education Act in 1987, Musgrove lobbied for the legislature to override Fordice's decision.

 In 1998 Musgrove chaired the National Conference of Lieutenant Governors.
 After the 1999 elections but before the official end of his tenure, Musgrove turned over the lieutenant governor's offices to Lieutenant Governor-elect Amy Tuck so as to ease her assumption of the position.